Exo-Man

 Exo-Man is a 1977 made-for-TV superhero film directed by Richard Irving.
 The film's screenplay was written by Henri Simoun and Lionel E. Siegel from a story by Martin Caidin and Henri Simoun.
 It stars David Ackroyd, Anne Schedeen, A Martinez, and José Ferrer.

 According to Unsold TV Pilots written by Lee Goldberg the film was intended as a pilot for a continuing series.
-Goldberg claims the film was not accepted for series production due to lack of merchandising potential, despite relatively successful viewing numbers.
+Goldberg quotes Caidin as claiming the film was not accepted for series production due to lack of merchandising potential, despite relatively successful viewing numbers.
+However, this claim is suspect because other Universal pilots of the era which did progress to series, notably The Invisible Man and Gemini Man, also lacked merchandising potential.